NYPL-Simplified/web-reader/README.md

 ```

 - [More React examples](/example/index.tsx) - Includes examples that render EPUB2 & EPUB3 based webpubs, remote hosted webpubs, and PDFs
-- [Encrypted example](/example/axisnow-encrypted.tsx) - How to pass an content decryptor to the web-reader to render encrypted content
 - [usePDFReader hook example](/example/use-pdf-reader.tsx) - Useful for instances when you know you're only going to be using the web-reader to open PDFs
 - [useHTMLReader hook example](/example/use-html-reader.tsx) - Useful for cases when you know you're only going to be using the web-reader to read EPUBs
 - [Real-world example: Open eBooks Web](https://github.com/NYPL/ereading-clients/blob/staging/apps/oew/src/components/theme-ui/WebReader.tsx) - NYPL application for children to read books on the web.
 This demonstrates how encrypted AxisNow content is passed to the web-reader.